microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/wopi/files/CheckFileInfo.rst

 Office Online will record these User ID values, but they will be hashed and encrypted in such a way that their uniqueness is maintained, but the raw values are not.
 Hosts can opt to pass values that are already hashed/encrypted as long as the values meet the criteria above.

+User identity properties are not shown in any Office Online UI.

+..  seealso:: :term:`OwnerId`

 ..  glossary::
     :sorted: